BrianLesko/SQL-document-uploader/readme.md

 # Text Compression from an PDF file
-This code implements text parsing from a PDF File and then text compression
+This code uploads whole, medium sized documents to a SQL server

 &nbsp;